MIT-LCP/mimic-website/content/en/docs/gettingstarted/cloud/bigquery.md

 A tutorial on using BigQuery to query MIMIC-III is available [here](/docs/iii/tutorials/intro-to-mimic-iii-bq).

 Note that we have a number of pre-generated "views" of the data.
-These are available in the `mimic_derived` dataset which you are free to query.
+These are available in the `mimiciv_derived` dataset which you are free to query.
 All code used to generate these views has been made openly available on the [MIMIC-IV code repository](https://github.com/MIT-LCP/mimic-iv/).

 If you are having issues, see the [Troubleshooting section](#troubleshooting).